Play the Organ Year

 David Pipe

-Why do we need a Play the Organ Year?
+Why did we need a Play the Organ Year?

 The Royal College of Organists' vision is for “a world in which organ and choral music are widely valued as being central to cultural and spiritual life”.